NashiaHolloway/THM/blue_primer_splunk/apt.md

 **What does this hex code mean?**

-Popping it into hex to ASCII converter gives you the answer: "Steve Brant's Beard is a powerful thing.
-Find this message and ask him to buy you a beer!!!"
+Popping it into hex to ASCII converter gives you the answer: `"Steve Brant's Beard is a powerful thing.
+Find this message and ask him to buy you a beer!!!"`

-## Task 6: Ransomware